getlocalci/local-ci/README.md

 ## Run The Whole Workflow

-You can even run jobs that depend on other jobs because this persists the workspace between jobs:
+You can even run jobs that depend on other jobs, because this persists the workspace between jobs:

 ![Persisting to the workspace](https://user-images.githubusercontent.com/4063887/142740238-13be4ff8-8c13-43a8-bd93-6536287d336b.jpg)